 On May 31, 1889, the South Fork Dam failed, sending 20 million tons of water into the community of Johnstown, PA, and killing more than 2,200 people.
 It remains one of the most devastating tragedies in the country’s history.

 Adequate safety monitoring is also a core challenge for dam operators.
 Many rely on manual data collection and processing, which takes time and carries risks of human error.
 Manual collection also only provides snapshots of varying parameters and may not indicate important trends.
 Detecting patterns of risk using this method can be difficult, and emergency situations may not be addressed in a timely manner.
 To address these issues, we deploy our Earth Analytics™ software platform, along with wireless sensors, to manage, process and provide real-time visual graphics of dam performance.
 Action alerts are incorporated in the software which provide 24/7 warnings of potential problems, and can be monitored from a central control room.

 The greatest current need is for funding.
 Most dam operators are very aware of the risks, but simply can’t afford to invest in the necessary improvements.
-The Water Resources Development Act of 2016 is currently in development and, if passed, will provide approximately $5 billion for US Army Corps of Engineers Water Infrastructure Financing Program (CWIFP) received funding for the first time ever in the Fiscal 2021 Energy and Water Development and Related Agencies Appropriations Act.
+The U.S. Environmental Protection Agency recently announced $6.5 billion in new funding for water infrastructure projects and the U.S. Army Corps of Engineers Water Infrastructure Financing Program (CWIFP) received funding for the first time ever in the Fiscal 2021 Energy and Water Development and Related Agencies Appropriations Act.
 The initial appropriations for the CWIFP includes $12 million for credit subsidy and $2.2 million for administration of the USACE program.
 This is a start, but a modest one when compared to the $105 billion investment that the American Society of Civil Engineers estimates will be necessary to update the country’s water infrastructure.